-(2) Contracting activities shall provide notification to the Service-Level Acquisition Policy Office and to the SPE at spe.request@gsa.gov during the market research phase for acquisitions anticipated to be valued over \$500 million.

-(3)If the acquisition meets one of the following criteria, the planner must obtain HCA approval of the acquisition plan.
-HCAs may designate approval authority to a level no lower than the Contracting Director.

-(i) Complex, critical to agency strategic objectives and mission, highly visible or politically sensitive.

-(ii) An acquisition with which the contracting activity has little or no experience that may result in a need for greater oversight or risk management.

-(iii) Actions using significantly changed methods (e.g., methods of procurement such as lease versus purchase, or methods of performance such as contractor versus Government personnel).

-(iv) New construction, lease prospectus and alteration prospectus budget line items.

-(v) Any acquisition that involves consolidation or bundling above \$2 million.

-(4) Acquisitions requiring additional transactional data reporting elements to those listed in subparagraph (b)(2) of clauses 552.216-75 and 552.238-80 Alternate I-

-(i) Must be coordinated with the applicable category manager, and obtain approval by the HCA and SPE; and delivery order or blanket purchase agreement.
-However, coordination with the applicable category manager is required. (c) Sustainability Strategies.
-Strategies to either mitigate or adapt to climate change can be explored during acquisition planning and should be clearly documented within the acquisition plan (see 507.105).
-Some requirements may present more planning and should be clearly documented within the acquisition plan (see 507.105).
-Some requirements may present more environmental opportunities than others.
-The Sustainable Facilities tool, available at sftool.gov may be used to identify sustainable attributes (products that are energy efficient, water efficient, or made from recycled materials).

-(ii) Must provide the information at 501.304(b)(4) in the rationale for adding transactional data reporting elements.

-(iii) The approval requirements in this subparagraph do not apply to additional data elements added to a task/
+- (2) Contracting activities shall provide notification to the Service-Level Acquisition Policy Office and to the SPE at spe.request@gsa.gov during the market research phase for acquisitions anticipated to be valued over \$500 million. - (3) If the acquisition meets one of the following criteria, the planner must obtain HCA approval of the acquisition plan.
+HCAs may designate approval authority to a level no lower than the Contracting Director. - (i) Complex, critical to agency strategic objectives and mission, highly visible or politically sensitive. - (ii) An acquisition with which the contracting activity has little or no experience that may result in a need for greater oversight or risk management. - (iii) Actions using significantly changed methods (e.g., methods of procurement such as lease versus purchase, or methods of performance such as contractor versus Government personnel). - (iv) New construction, lease prospectus and alteration prospectus budget line items. - (v) Any acquisition that involves consolidation or bundling above \$2 million. - (4) Acquisitions requiring additional transactional data reporting elements to those listed in subparagraph (b)(2) of clauses $\underline{552.216-75}$ and $\underline{552.238-80}$ Alternate I- - (i) Must be coordinated with the applicable category manager, and obtain approval by the HCA and SPE; and - (ii) Must provide the information at 501.304(b)(4) in the rationale for adding transactional data reporting elements. - (iii) The approval requirements in this subparagraph do not apply to additional data elements added to a task/delivery order or blanket purchase agreement.
+However, coordination with the applicable category manager is required.